romanschejbal/gassetic/README.md

 ## Summary
-Gassetic is a Symfony2 Assetic replacement which is based on the gulp build tool for more comfortable frontend development and dependency management
+Gassetic is a [Assetic] (https://github.com/kriswallsmith/assetic) replacement which is based on the gulp build tool for more comfortable frontend development and dependency management

 ## Advantages over assetic
 - CSS live reload (injects modified css files into page without refreshing page)